Linux 软件免费装

 Yes.
 GriffinForms supports upload fields with multi-file selection, file-type checks, size limits, file-count limits, and related upload controls, which makes it a good fit for application-style forms, support requests, and document collection workflows.

 Yes.
-Stripe can be enabled for payment forms and payment-related workflows inside the form flow, including review-and-pay steps and resume links for pending payments.
+GriffinForms supports both Stripe and PayPal for payment forms and payment-related workflows inside the form flow, including review-and-pay steps and resume links for pending payments.

 Can GriffinForms send email through SMTP, SendGrid, or Mailgun?